larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So I think we saw some of that.
 After it was, it was there,
 the arm would flip it over.
-There was a triangle on the GNOME and the video sector would find the triangle, locate it, the arm would go to six different positions and it would calibrate
+There was a triangle on the gnomon and the vidissector would find the triangle, locate it, the arm would go to six different positions and it would calibrate